 As of January, 2014, residents of Colorado that are 21 years of age or older are allowed to purchase up to one ounce of Marijuana.
 Visitors from out of state are allowed to purchase up to one-quarter ounce.
 Residents are also allowed to grow up to six marijuana plants.
-Colorado's Driving Under the Influence laws have evolved to make it possible to prosecute Marijuana DUI cases.
+Colorado’s Driving Under the Influence laws have evolved to make it possible to prosecute Marijuana DUI cases.
 The fact that marijuana is now legal in Colorado doesn’t mean you can smoke marijuana or consume THC in other forms and then get behind the wheel without worrying about a DUI.

 Denver police will now be asking those suspected of driving under the influence of marijuana to submit to take a blood test, as there is no breath test for the presence of marijuana in the blood.
 The legal limit has been set at 5 nanograms of THC in the blood of the driving suspect.
 A blood level of 5 nanograms of THC or higher does not constitute “DUI Per Se,” meaning that such a test result does not automatically mean a jury should reach a guilty verdict.
 The defendant has the right to rebut this conclusion, and offer evidence that that there was no impaired driving as a result of marijuana consumption.
 However, the prosecution has the advantage of their being a presumption of guilt with a test result of 5 nanograms or higher.

 This has set the stage for complicated legal battles around what most experts would agree is a fictitious blood THC limit.
 The Colorado State Legislature would like to make the prosecution of these offenses black and white, as with alcohol cases.
-The problem with this approach is that marijuana and alcohol act very differently in a person's body.
+The problem with this approach is that marijuana and alcohol act very differently in a person’s body.
 Alcohol increases in the blood stream when it is consumed, then disappears relatively quickly from the blood stream – in a manner consistent with the impairment effects of alcohol.
 In other words, when the blood alcohol level decreases, the impairment effects decrease with it.
 Marijuana is precisely the opposite.
-After consuming marijuana, the blood level of THC increases, but the person's blood will test positive for elevated levels long after the impairment effects have worn off.
+After consuming marijuana, the blood level of THC increases, but the person’s blood will test positive for elevated levels long after the impairment effects have worn off.
 In fact, for regular pot users, they would test at elevated levels long after any psychoactive effects of the drug have worn off – even days or weeks later.
 This means that even if you haven’t consumed marijuana for days, you could still be convicted of a DUI based on officer observations of your driving, and the fact that you have more than 5 nanograms of THC in your blood.
 This is true even if you aren’t at all impaired or actively under the influence of anything.